In dem wogenden Schwall,

 When a project is nice, friendships can grow astonishingly quickly.
 It can feel as though someone you’ve just met understands things about you that you’ve never been able to explain to anyone.
 Conversely, a difficult dynamic with a colleague can make it impossible to do your job, because the work is so dependent on chemistry.
 Singing a passionate duet in sexy sixths, or staring intently into someone’s eyes on stage, or being yelled at by a director who feels he’s not getting through, or reaching out with all your senses to try to match the energy and timing of a player you can’t see—it’s all theater, but those situations still release very real, powerfully strong hormones.

-Which brings me to my second story, the most personal of any I’ve ever told here (which is saying something), about a time long ago when I fell in love with a colleague.
+Which brings me to my second story, a very personal story about a time long ago when I fell in love with a colleague.

-We met on a gig and got along right away.
-We had a similar sense of humor and many interests in common; we admired each other’s work; we were both happily partnered, both level-headed, and we could talk thoughtfully about many things.
+We met on a gig and got along quickly and easily.
+We had a similar sense of humor and many interests in common; we admired each other’s work; we were both happily partnered, but both level-headed; we could talk thoughtfully about many things.
 At some point I noticed a shift in the quality of attention between us—a marked preference for each other’s company, surreptitious glances of appraisal—but I didn’t worry about what felt like a little gig crush.
-They happen to all of us.
+Those happen.
 I’d had plenty of practice managing them before, on both sides.
-Again, contrary to public perception of artists, most of us are quite conscientious and careful about letting anything get out of hand; again, we have to be.

-Looking hard at received assumptions and setting aside the harmful and irrelevant ones also helped me as an individual, and as an artist.
-It made me stronger and more aware.
+Challenging harmful assumptions also helped me as an individual and as an artist.
+It made me stronger, less judgmental, and more aware of the many possible currents of interaction between people.
 It enriched and clarified my emotional life and increased my empathy and acceptance.
 Now, I can more deeply understand conflict in the characters I embody; I can cherish strong feelings without fear of losing my identity or the life I’ve built.
-I’m also vastly more comfortable negotiating delicate professional interactions because I am so much less afraid, less inclined to blame myself unnecessarily for what others say and feel.
+I’m also much more comfortable negotiating delicate professional interactions now, because I am so much less afraid, less inclined to blame myself unnecessarily for what others say and feel.

-I didn’t expect that I would ever want to share this story here, for obvious reasons.
-But ever since, conversations keep arising with colleagues, quietly, confidentially, about how tricky emotional boundaries in our work are.
-Everyone, it turns out, even the most seasoned pro, has a story to tell—a similarly bruising experience they’re terrified to talk about for fear of judgment.
-We’re all apparently walking around feeling like monsters because we loved someone we shouldn’t, or made an unorthodox choice, or got our heart broken on a job.
+I didn’t expect that I would ever want to share this story here.
+But right now, all bets are off.
+At a moment when I’m suddenly and unexpectedly out of work, I don’t only miss the music—I miss my community.
+I miss the many quiet conversations with colleagues—over beers after rehearsal, on long car rides, sleepily over lousy hotel croissants—about how tricky emotional boundaries in our work are.
+I seem to be a frequent recipient of confidences, and I’ve learned that virtually everyone in this business has a bruising experience they’re terrified to talk about for fear of judgment.
+We’re all walking around feeling like monsters because we loved someone we shouldn’t, or made an unorthodox choice, or got our heart broken on a job, or got theater and life mixed up.

 The work DOES affect us.
 We’re not machines.
 Thank goodness!
-Acting as a channel for powerful emotions, nudging at the boundaries between performance and life, breathing with others in real time, intuiting their intentions, influencing them in return—our work is a huge privilege, and it can be a hefty responsibility.
+Acting as a channel for powerful emotions, nudging at the boundaries between performance and life, breathing with others in real time, intuiting their intentions, influencing them in return—what a privilege; what a responsibility.
 Music is the opposite of social distancing, and THAT’S THE WHOLE POINT.
 We can’t separate the joys of live music-making from its inconveniently messy aspects.
-A music industry modeled on the belief that we can, or should, is doing a disservice to the artists, the audiences, and the art.
+An industry run on the assumption that we can, or should, is doing a disservice to artists, audiences, and art.
 If we’re too terrified to let our guard down even to ourselves, if we can’t break open sometimes, if we don’t let gorgeous and troubling material change us, if we don’t occasionally fall awkwardly in love with the people or the process, then why do we even bother?
 What are we even trying to share?

-We all have bigger things to think about right now than music, actually.
-COVID will get worse before it gets better: this is a humanitarian crisis, and we don’t need to rush to find solutions for problems in the arts right now.
-We’re looking at a long period of uncertainty, massive loss, recession, re-evaluation.
-It’ll be a while before we’re all making music in a room together again (because 1.5 meters apart isn’t enough when you’re singing!).
-Until then, let’s support our health care workers, let’s not get people sick, let’s look after ourselves, and let’s dig caves into the future.
+It’s strange to write all of this from my house, sitting with a pot of coffee on the couch in sweatpants, longing to return to my privileged, intense job.
+I know full well that we all have bigger things to think about right now than the music industry and its problems.
+Covid will get worse before it gets better: this is a humanitarian crisis, and everything I’m writing about is temporarily on pause.
+We’re looking at a long period of uncertainty, loss, recession, re-evaluation.
+It’ll be a while before we’re all making music in a room together again.
+Until then, let’s look after each other and ourselves, and let’s dig caves into the future.
 Let’s use this time to normalize some conversations that were too scary to have before about what this art form can actually offer us, and what it can cost.